Science shows that both stress and a poor diet can influence microbiome health. Here, 3 Ayurvedic tips to avoid digestive stress.

 Researchers at Brigham Young University published a study in Nature Scientific Reports comparing these two health hazards.
 While the study was performed on mice, the researchers believe that the impacts from stress and junk food are comparable to what happens in humans.

-But at the same time, the female mice that were given a normal diet saw a dramatic shift in their gut microbes in response to the stress.
+But at the same time, the female mice that were given a normal diet saw a dramatic shift in their gut microbes in response to stress.
 Post-stress, the gut microbes in the female mice changed to different types of microbes, as if they were eating a high-fat, junk food diet.
 The gut microbes in the male mice that were exposed to stress only did not change.

 3 Tips to Avoid Digestive Stress